 You must get 85 out of 100 questions correct over 4 categories, with a minimum of 20 in each.
 These sections are as follows:

 - Traffic signs and signals, car controls, pedestrian and mechanical knowledge

 - Publications and instructional techniques

 In this section, you will have to watch 14 video clips.
 Each one of these will have a developing hazard.
 You will be marked from 0 to 5 depending how early you spot this hazard.
-Keep watch though because one clip will have two hazards, making it worth 10 points.
+Keep watching though, because one clip will have two hazards, making it worth 10 points!
 You must get 57 out of 75 to pass this section.

 Nayland Instructor Training provides you with a study pack to help you with this stage of the driving instructor training, so you will be as prepared as possible.

 - A 20-minute independent drive.
 This is where you will need to follow a Sat Nav, traffic signs or a set of directions.
-Maybe even a combination of these.
+It may even be a combination of these.

 - Forward bay park

 - Reverse parallel parking

 As we mentioned before, you are allowed a total of 6 driver faults and no serious or dangerous faults.
 You will be limited to 3 attempts at this test.